 Confirm your strategy

-The next step to building your SaaS marketing plan will be to create your buyer personas and produce your marketing strategy to reflect the pain points and personalities of who you plan to target.
+The next step to building your SaaS marketing plan will be to create your buyer personas and produce your pricing and marketing strategy to reflect the pain points and personalities of who you plan to target.

 Creating buyer personas is vital to a successful marketing strategy and should not be rushed.
 By working through this process, you will be clearly able to see what kind of content you need to create going forward, in what format as well as where you should be promoting your business.
 The biggest mistake we see companies making in their marketing plans is jumping straight into tactics, such as SEO or social media advertising, without a strong strategy behind it.

 We recommend all our clients start with a Gameplan to build their long term strategy plan, starting with a buyer persona and goal setting workshop, which then becomes the foundation to a 3-month content marketing strategy aimed at increasing lead generation through your website.

 Creating an in-house marketing team that can handle your on and offline marketing can be a costly route, with so many areas of expertise, you can end up with an ever expanding team from content writers, SEO specialists paid media experts – the list goes on!

 By working with an agency, you can offset some of this cost by outsourcing areas of your marketing that require a unique skill set rather than hiring for an internal resource.
 Agencies can offer a mixture of skills for the cost of one head on your marketing team and can handle surges of additional workloads easier than an internal team where resources can get stretched.

 With a healthy investment in your marketing resources, it is essential that regular checks and balances are carried out to be sure that your marketing strategy is working as well as you hoped and allow for agility if anything hasn’t gone to plan.